 No outlet nearby where you want to measure?
 No problem!

-You can easily plug in almost any lithium polymer battery to your Particle or Feather based board and use it immediately.
-The Air Quality Wing has extra circuitry that allow you to use either USB or battery power.
-How great is that?
+You can easily plug in almost any lithium polymer battery to your Feather based development board board and use it immediately.
+The Air Quality Wing also has extra circuitry that allow you to switch between USB and battery without user input.

 What are people saying about it?